apurvagyan/loss-optim/README.md

 ## Results

-Our method achieves significant correlation between predicted and actual initialization quality, outperforming baselines that use only:
+Our method aims to achieve significant correlation between predicted and actual initialization quality, outperforming baselines that use only:
 - Initial loss value
 - Local loss statistics (mean, std)
 - Linear models on features